ngscheurich/fresh-pots/README.md

 ## Install

-You should totally set up Fres hPots for your organization!
+You should totally set up Fresh Pots for your organization!
 It requires the following to be installed:

 * Ruby 2.4.x